 Lindy Booth has been building her reputation as a versatile and capable actress by choosing roles that she feels passionately about.

-Booth is also known for her roles as Riley Grant on the Disney Channel series “The Famous Jett Jackson,” Agent Hawk in the show-within-a-show, “Silverstone,” and Claudia on the adventure TV series, “Relic Hunter.”
+Booth is also known for her roles as Riley Grant on the Disney Channel series “The Famous Jett Jackson,” Agent Hawk in the show-within-a-show, “Silverstone,” and Claudia on the adventure TV series “Relic Hunter.”

-Other TV appearances include the CBS series “NCIS: Naval Criminal Investigative Service,” “Cold Case,” “CSI: NY,” “Ghost Whisperer,” and “The Twilight Zone;” sci-fi drama series “Warehouse 13,” ABC series “October Road,” “Starhunter” and “Mutant X,” and the USA Network series “The 4400.”
+Other TV appearances include the CBS series “NCIS: Naval Criminal Investigative Service,” “Cold Case,” “CSI: NY,” “Ghost Whisperer,” and “The Twilight Zone.”
+She also appeared in the sci-fi drama series “Warehouse 13,” the ABC series “October Road,” “Starhunter” and “Mutant X,” as well as the USA Network series “The 4400.”

 Booth’s film credits include starring as Dodger Allen in the 2005 horror movie Cry Wolf, as Nicole in the 2004 remake of Dawn of the Dead, and alongside Eliza Dushku in the 2003 thriller Wrong Turn.

 She was born in Canada and currently resides in Los Angeles.